 You may change your investment election for future contributions allocated to your account, and/or your investment election for your existing account balance, by contacting John Hancock.
 Investment election changes made and confirmed before 4:00 PM ET on any NYSE business day will generally be effective as of the close of that day.
 A change confirmed on or after 4:00 PM ET, or on weekends or holidays, will generally be effective as of the close of the next NYSE business day.
 In the event the NYSE closes prior to 4:00 PM ET on any business day, a change made and confirmed before the time the NYSE closes will generally be effective as of the close of that day.
-A change made or confirmed on or after such closing time will generally be effective as of the close of the next NYSE business day.
+A change made or confirmed on or after such closing time will generally be effective as of the close of that day.
+A change made or confirmed on or after such closing time will generally be effective as of the close of that day.
+A change made or confirmed on or after such closing time will generally be effective as of the close of the axis of the close of the next NYSE business day.
 In the event an investment option does not have sufficient liquidity to meet same day redemption requests, your change will be effective as soon as administratively possible thereafter.